ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 ## CPU
 State (arm: 4bytes, thumb: 2byte) -> mode (thread, handler: default priveleged and all interrupts)

+## Clocks

+## Timers
+Start out by setting prescaler low to give as much resolution as possible (power savings neglible) Play with prescaler and period values that fit within say 16 bits provided e.g:
+24MHz / 24 = 1MHz, so ns resolution
+2000 period is 2ms

+## DMA
+A certain configuration of peripheral data-register <-> DMA2->channel 0->stream 1 will be set by MCU

 ## Battery
 To ensure within ADC limits, attach a voltage divider.
 Having 2 resistors will give slightly more current to prevent slower sampling times.
 Could use optocoupler board (EVAL-ADuM4160EBZ) when wanting to power MCU from USB but also power say LCD or motor from another PSU to prevent ground loops